Storage Engine

 Key properties:

-magic(0x0AE012DB) enables recovery scanning – find entry boundaries even in a corrupted file by scanning for magic bytestotal_lengthenables jump-scanning – skip to the next entry without reading the full key/valuehashcoversentry_type + key + value– re-hash and compare to detect corruptionentry_versionenables format evolution – the engine selects the correct parser based on this byte
+magic(0x0AE012DB) enables recovery scanning – find entry boundaries even in a corrupted file by scanning for magic bytestotal_lengthenables jump-scanning – skip to the next entry without reading the full key/valuehashcoversentry_type + key + value– re-hash and compare to detect corruptionentry_versionenables payload evolution – the engine selects the correct parser for that entry type based on this byte.
+The generic WAL/header format is still v0; individual payloads can advance independently.

 For BLAKE3-256 (the default), the hash is 32 bytes, making the full header 63 bytes.